Tweet of the Day: Structure Part 6–Getting Primal & Staying Simple

 “Iceland and Sicily still acting up?” said Knyvett.

 “Pretty much, yes.
 All flights are grounded here and in the continent.
-Thousands of holiday goers stranded plus thick here and across central Europe.
+Thousands of holiday goers stranded plus thick snowfall here and across central Europe.
 When in snows it avalanches, I guess.
 I can see why you wanted to quit so badly,” said the Prime Minister.

 “Indeed it does, but at least you don’t have to face any dragons, Henry.”
 For the first time Knyvett called the other man by his first name.
-They never shared the same space outside of Parliament and converse through dueling press releases and contentious banner headlines.
+They never shared the same space outside of Parliament and conversed through dueling press releases and contentious banner headlines.